Blue Öyster Cult: First studio hiatus, Heaven Forbid and Curse of the Hidden Mirror (1990–2003)

 Another live record and DVD A Long Day's Night followed in 2002, both drawn from one concert in Chicago.
 This album also featured the Bloom, Roeser, Lanier, Miranda, Rondinelli lineup.

+Live-only activities (2004–2016)

 Although the band's lineup had remained stable from 1997 to 2004, they began to experience personnel changes again in 2004.
 Rondinelli left in 2004, and was replaced by Jules Radino.
 Miranda left during the same year to become the bassist for Queen + Paul Rodgers in place of the retired John Deacon.
 He was replaced by Richie Castellano, who would also take occasional turns as a lead vocalist onstage.